Anna Zatorska Piotrkowska

 On 1 November 1944, Anna stepped on New Zealand soil with 732 other Polish children and 105 Polish adults invited by the New Zealand government to stay until the war ended.
 Unlike in Isfahan, New Zealand authorities elected to base all the Poles in one place.

 Children with parents lived with them in separate staff quarters or, like Anna, within rooms in one of the eight dormitory blocks.

 “There was always that dividing line, even now.
-When I came from Marton to Wellington in 1953, I knew so many girls, and I made lots of friends, but I was never as close as the kids from the ‘real’ Pahiatua camp, because I ‘had a mother.’
+When I came from Marton to Wellington in 1953, I knew so many girls, and I made lots of friends, but I was never as close to them as the kids from the ‘real’ Pahiatua camp, because I ‘had a mother.’

 “I spoke to some of my friends about it—and I’ve got really good friends now—and they said, ‘Yes, that’s how it was.’”

 Despite the detachment of her peers, Anna has happy memories of Pahiatua.

-“The camp was well-provided, and we could go every so often to Pahiatua town—with special permission and not too big a group—to have a look at the ‘big city.’
+“The camp was well-provided, and we could go every so often—with special permission and not too big a group—to have a look at Pahiatua, the ‘big city.’